DataDog/datadog-agent/Dockerfiles/agent/README.md

 * `-e DD_API_KEY=<YOUR_API_KEY>:` Set the api key
 * `DD_LOG_ENABLED=true:` Activate log collection (disable by default)

+To start collecting logs for a given container filtered by image or label, you need to update the log section in an integration or custom yaml file as explained in our [documentation](https://docs.datadoghq.com/logs/#docker-log-collection).

 ## How to build it

 ### On debian-based systems